Scarlett Johansson Is The World’s Highest-Paid Actress, Surpassing Angelina Jolie And Jennifer Aniston

 After quadrupling her 2017 earnings, Scarlett Johansson has snagged the spotlight from Emma Stone, who came in at the top of Forbes‘ annual ranking of Hollywood’s highest-paid actresses last year.
-The Avengers actress came before Angelina Jolie and Jennifer Aniston who claimed number two and three, respectively.
+The Avengers actress came before Angelina Jolie and Jennifer Aniston, who claimed No. 2 and No. 3, respectively.

 Johansson has been playing Black Widow in Marvel’s Avengers movies since 2010 when scheduling conflicts forced Emily Blunt to drop out of the part.
 Johansson will return to the screens for the fourth installment of the superhero series next year.